On Bended Knee

 "On Bended Knee" is a song by American R&B group Boyz II Men for the Motown label.
 It was written and produced by Jimmy Jam and Terry Lewis, and released in November 1994 by Motown as the second single from the group's second album, II (1994).
-The song reached number one on the US Billboard Hot 100 Airplay chart and number two on the Billboard Hot Singles Sales chart on December 3, 1994.
-It stayed at number one for a total of six non-consecutive weeks.
-The accompanying music video was directed by Lionel C. Martin.
+In the lyrics of the song, the speaker begs "on bended knee" for his ex-lover to come back to him, and apologizes for his wrongdoing.

-The single is notable for having replaced the previous Boyz II Men single, "I'll Make Love to You", as the top song on the Billboard Hot 100.
+In the United States, the song replaced Boyz II Men's previous single, "I'll Make Love to You", at number one on the Billboard Hot 100.
 This was the first time that an act had replaced itself at number one since the Beatles, when "I Want to Hold Your Hand", "She Loves You", and "Can't Buy Me Love" monopolized the top of the chart for a total of 14 weeks.
-In the lyrics of the song, the speaker begs "on bended knee" for his ex-lover to come back to him, and apologizes for his wrongdoing.
+"On Bended Knee" additionally reached number one in Canada and entered the top 10 in Australia, New Zealand, Panama, and the United Kingdom.